cauancardoso/cauancardoso.github.io/_posts/2019-07-05-Postgresql.md

 ```
 And so on up to ```v76``` in ```rais_2016``` table.

-I used the ```v1``` and ```v2``` variables to match the workers from one table to another.
-Because these variables exists in all three tables with the same name (and I didn't rename them for reasons I'll explain later), these columns has to be selected in just one of them.
+I used the ```v1``` and ```v2``` variables (which are called **pis** and **cpf**) to match the workers from one table to another.
+Because these variables exist in all three tables with the same name (and I didn't rename them for reasons I'll explain later), these columns can be selected in just one of them.
 So, I selected all the variables of the 2014 table (60 variables) and all the variables but cpf and pis of the 2015 and 2016 tables (74 variables each).
 My query looked something like this:

 ```javascript
 SELECT rais_2014.*,